• Home Page

 Picture

 Engine 201 is a 1956 International and represents the very first new fire truck purchased by the Department.
+It was retired in 2020.

 Picture